Scala – Empty Values

 Here, method printNumber takes a parameter called num, which has a type of (Int) => Unit.
 This means that num is a method that contains a single parameter of type Int. method printNumber return type of Unit, which means num should not return a value.

-Nil: Nil is Considered as a List which has zero components in it.
-The kind of Nil is List[Nothing] and as expressed over, that Nothing has no occurrences, we can have a List which is affirmed to be devastated.
+Nil: Nil is Consider as a List which has zero components in it.
+The kind of Nil is List[Nothing] and as express over, that Nothing has no occurrences, we can have a List which is affirm to be devastate.

 Use case 3: